East New York station

-The East New York station is a station on the Long Island Rail Road's Atlantic Branch in the East New York and Ocean Hill neighborhoods of Brooklyn, New York City, where that branch passes through the Jamaica Pass.
+East New York is a station on the Long Island Rail Road's Atlantic Branch in the East New York and Ocean Hill neighborhoods of Brooklyn, New York City, where that branch passes through the Jamaica Pass.
 It is generally served by the West Hempstead Branch and the City Terminal Zone Atlantic Branches of the LIRR.

-The East New York station also formerly served the LIRR's Bay Ridge Branch until passenger service on that branch ended in 1924.
+The station was formerly also served the LIRR's Bay Ridge Branch, until passenger service on that branch ended in 1924.
+In the future, the Interborough Express, which will operate along the Bay Ridge Branch, will serve this station.